BMW-InnovationLab/BMW-YOLOv4-Training-Automation/README.md

-# YOLOv3 Training Automation API for Linux
+# YOLOv4 Training Automation API for Linux

 This repository allows you to get started with training a state-of-the-art Deep Learning model with little to no configuration needed!
 You provide your labeled dataset and you can start the training right away and monitor it in many different ways like TensorBoard or a custom REST API and GUI.
-Training with YOLOv3 has never been so easy.
+Training with YOLOv4  has never been so easy.
+This repository has also cross compatibility with Yolov3 training
 ![](swagger_yolo_training.png)

 ## Prerequisites